Emirates NBD hires banks for AT1 dollar bonds - document

-Dubai's biggest lender Emirates NBD (ENBD.DU) has hired banks to arrange the sale of U.S. dollar-denominated Additional Tier 1 bonds that will be non-callable for six years, a document showed on Tuesday.
+DUBAI (Reuters) - Dubai’s biggest lender Emirates NBD has hired banks to arrange the sale of U.S. dollar-denominated Additional Tier 1 bonds that will be non-callable for six years, a document showed on Tuesday.

-Emirates NBD Capital, First Abu Dhabi Bank (FAB.AD), JPMorgan (JPM.N), HSBC (HSBA.L), NCB Capital (1180.SE) and Standard Chartered (STAN.L) will arrange fixed-income investor calls starting on Tuesday, the document from one of the banks showed.
+Emirates NBD Capital, First Abu Dhabi Bank, JPMorgan, HSBC, NCB Capital and Standard Chartered will arrange fixed-income investor calls starting on Tuesday, the document from one of the banks showed.
 A benchmark unrated issuance will follow, subject to market conditions.

 Our Standards: The Thomson Reuters Trust Principles.